-All people today are classified as Homo sapiens.
-Our species of humans first began to evolve nearly 200 thousand years ago in association with technologies not unlike those of the early Neanderthals.
+All people today are classified as Homo Sapiens.
+Our species of humans first began to evolve somewhen between 200 to 300 thousand years ago.
 It is now clear that early Homo sapiens, or modern humans, did not come after the Neanderthals but were their contemporaries.
 However, it is likely that both modern humans and Neanderthals descended from Homo heidelbergensis.

 200 thousand years?
 Recently discovered bones in a Moroccan mine thought to be up to 350 thousand years old are now believed to represent the earliest known Homo sapiens fossils.